rh-mobb/rosa-workshop-content/rosa-content/200-ops/cloudwatch.md

     EOF
     ```

-1. Wait a few minutes then check Cloud Watch for log groups
+1. After a few minutes, you should begin to see log groups inside of AWS CloudWatch.
+To do so, run the following command:

     ```bash
     aws logs describe-log-groups \
-      --log-group-name-prefix rosa-${CLUSTER_NAME}
+      --log-group-name-prefix rosa-${WS_USER/_/-}
     ```

     You should see two log groups (`audit` and `infrastructure`).